otoukebri/Spring-Course-Oak3/README.md

 ###@ComponentScan

 Components are scanned at startup
 >Note that dependencies are also scanned.
-Therefor you should always define a `basePackage`
+Therefor you should always define a `basePackage` as this may drastically improve startup time.

 ```java
 @ComponentScan ({"com.bank.app.repository", "com.bank.app.service", "com.bank.app.controller"})